Array Collective's The Druthaib’s Ball (Turner Prize 2021)

 13 August – 1 October, 2022

-The Turner Prize was first awarded in 1984 to encourage wider interest in contemporary art, and to assist Tate Britain in acquiring new works.
+The Turner Prize was first awarded in 1984.
 It is one of the best-known prizes for visual arts and is a highlight of the contemporary art calendar.
 It is awarded to artist/s from, or based in, Britain for an outstanding exhibition or other presentation of their work.

 Galway Arts Centre would like to acknowledge the support of their funding partners, the Arts Council and Galway City Council.
 The presentation of the Turner Prize winning Array Collective is supported by an Arts Council touring grant and the public programme of events is supported by Creative Ireland.